youssef-mansor/TheAgentCompany/doc/SETUP.md

 # Setup Infra

-1. install docker, install docker compose (note: it is `docker compose`, not `docker-compose`).
+1. Install docker, install docker compose (note: it is `docker compose`, not `docker-compose`).
 Make sure your linux user has the right permission to execute the docker and docker compose command.
 Install `make` and `curl`, e.g. `sudo apt install -y curl make`.

 2. Run `sudo chmod 666 /var/run/docker.sock` since we need to mount docker socket to the container.